shailshouryya/Fun-Projects/README.md

 * [Google changes how the Escape key is handled in Chrome to fight popup ads](https://www.zdnet.com/article/google-changes-how-the-escape-key-is-handled-in-chrome-to-fight-popup-ads/) - ZDNet, By Catalin Cimpanu for Zero Day | May 20, 2019 -- 17:02 GMT (10:02 PDT) | Topic: Security -- Google Chrome v76 is getting a new security feature to fight popup spam.
 * [Google research: Most hacker-for-hire services are frauds](https://www.zdnet.com/article/google-research-most-hacker-for-hire-services-are-frauds/) - ZDNet, By Catalin Cimpanu for Zero Day | May 20, 2019 -- 22:11 GMT (15:11 PDT) | Topic: Security -- Survey of 27 hacker-for-hire services found that only five launched attacks against victims.
 * [Root account misconfigurations found in 20% of top 1,000 Docker containers](https://www.zdnet.com/article/root-account-misconfigurations-found-in-20-of-top-1000-docker-containers/) - ZDNet, By Catalin Cimpanu for Zero Day | May 21, 2019 -- 04:15 GMT (21:15 PDT) | Topic: Security -- Issue similar to Alpine Linux's CVE-2019-5021 impacts 194 other Docker images.
-* [Why post-quantum encryption will be critical to protect current classical computers](https://www.techrepublic.com/article/why-post-quantum-encryption-will-be-critical-to-protect-current-classical-computers/) - ZDNet, By James Sanders in Security on May 21, 2019, 5:50 AM PST
+* [Why post-quantum encryption will be critical to protect current classical computers](https://www.techrepublic.com/article/why-post-quantum-encryption-will-be-critical-to-protect-current-classical-computers/) - TechRepublic, By James Sanders in Security on May 21, 2019, 5:50 AM PST
   * Quantum computers are theorized to be capable of breaking RSA encryption.
 Experts disagree on when it could happen, but agree on a need for quantum-proof encryption.

 ## Privacy